-The probability that state ii will occur, 1 - p, is arbitrarily selected to be 0.10, given that is reflects an extreme event.
+The probability that state ii will occur, 1-p, is arbitrarily selected to be 0.10, given that it reflects an extreme event.
 Since banks rarely default on their debt obligations in the good state, the corresponding repayment rates in the deposit and interbank market for all banks in the next period, i.e. v{t+1}^b , $b \in B$, are set to 0.999.
 In state ii, the bad state, the corresponding repayment rates in deposit and interbank market are set to be higher than those of household repayment rates at 0.95 for commercial banks and building societies, and 0.90 for merchant banks.

-The interbank interest rate, ρ_t , set at 12.25 per cent to match the actual median value of the interbank rates quoted in March-2005.
+The interbank interest rate, ρ_t , is set at 12.25 per cent to match the actual median value of the interbank rates quoted in March-2005.
 The value of risk weight for loans is set to 1 whereas the corresponding values for the market book and interbank lending are set to 0.2.
-The values of capital to asset requirement set by the regulator for banks in both states of the next period $(\overline{k}{t+1,s}, b \in B, s \in S)$ is chosen to be slightly higher than those set by the Bank of Jamaica such that $(\bar{k}^{b} - k{s}^{b} > 0)$, thus avoiding 'corner' equilibria.13 The values of default and capital violation penalties $(\lambda_s^b, \lambda{ks}^b, b \in B, s \in S)$ reflect both the tightness of the regulator's policy and the aversion of banks' management to putting themselves at risk of default and/or regulators violations are choose arbitrarily to be 0.9 and 0.1 for the 'normal' state, and 1.1 and 0.1 for the 'extreme' state for λ_s^b and λ{ks}^b , respectively.
+The values of capital to asset requirement set by the regulator for banks in both states of the next period $(\bar{k}{t+1,s},b\in B,s\in S)$ is chosen to be slightly higher than those set by the Bank of Jamaica such that $(\bar{k}^b-k^b_s>0)$, thus avoiding 'corner' equilibria.13 The values of default and capital violation penalties $(\lambda^b_s,\lambda^b{ks},b\in B,s\in S)$ reflect both the tightness of the regulator's policy, and the aversion of banks' management to putting themselves at risk of default and/or regulators violations are chosen arbitrarily to be 0.9 and 0.1 for the 'normal' state, and 1.1 and 0.1 for the 'extreme' state for λ^b_s and λ^b{ks} , respectively.